barotto/libRocketDoc/pages/cpp_manual/hidden_elements.md

 void AppendChild(Element* element, bool dom_element = true);
 ```

-If you parent the element using InsertBefore() instead of AppendChild(), the new element will be hidden if the element it was inserted adjacent to is hidden.
+If you parent the element using `InsertBefore()` instead of `AppendChild()`, the new element will be hidden if the element it was inserted adjacent to is hidden.

 ### Accessing hidden elements

 Elements segregate their children by their hidden status.
 Visible children are always placed before, and therefore have a lower index, than hidden children.
-By default, the element's function GetNumChildren() will return the number of visible elements.
-To find the total number of elements including hidden elements, pass the boolean 'true' into the function.
+By default, the element's function `GetNumChildren()` will return the number of visible elements.
+To find the total number of elements including hidden elements, pass the boolean `true` into the function.

 ```cpp
 // Get the current number of children in this element